nolanlawson/css-talk-2022/markdown.md

 I'd like to start off with a story.
 When I was learning to drive as a teenager, my car was a stick shift (manual transmission).
 These are much more common in Europe than in the U.S., but growing up in the Seattle area, this is what I had.

-It was really difficult!
-But one thing I like about stick shifts is that you feel more in tune with what the car is doing.
+I kinda like stick shifts.
+You feel more in tune with what the car is doing.
 By listening to the sounds of the engine, I developed a feel for when to shift from one gear to another, or how to do things like "engine braking," which is actually [an efficient use of fuel](https://jalopnik.com/here-is-when-engine-braking-can-save-more-gas-than-coas-1819484925).